Table of Contents

 7) Preparing for assessments

 While not all of your applications will convert to opportunities, you should prepare for interviews and other assessments.
 You can do this in three steps.
 Firstly, conduct research to understand how to manage the upcoming assessment using best practices.
 Secondly, make sure to research the company and interviewers thoroughly in preparation for the assessment.
-Lastly, do a mock interview with your friends, family or work with a professional career strategist.
+Lastly, do a mock interview with your friends, and family, or work with a professional career strategist.

 Changing careers can be hard, but an efficient plan with effective implementation will help you get through it successfully.